The Happy Ending: Plot

 In the Bahamas, Mary enjoys the sun and long, empty stretches of beach.
-At a casino, she meets Franco (Bobby Darin), a hustler from Los Angeles who is down on his luck.
+At a casino, she meets Franco, a hustler from Los Angeles who is down on his luck.
 Franco mistakenly assumes that Mary is wealthy.
 He affects an Italian accent and tells Mary he is a journalist who writes about film stars.
 She agrees to go to "his" boat, but when he learns Mary is not wealthy, Franco quickly loses interest, confessing his scam.

 Walking by the ocean, Mary recalls the occasion of her suicide attempt — she had returned from having a face lift to learn that Fred was in Reno with a girl.
 Marge had found her in danger of death and rushed her to hospital.
 After that, Mary resumed drinking, recklessly spent a lot of money, and crashed her car while driving drunk.

 In the present, Sam proposes to Flo, who accepts.
 Mary flies back home.
 Agnes helps her move into rooms she has rented away from Fred and Marge.
 She takes a job and enrolls in night classes at the university.
 It is at the college where Fred finds Mary one evening.
 He asks, "What went wrong?
 All our friends are married, and they're happy...or seem to be.
 Alright, they put up with it.
 But without marriage, life would be disorganized, crazy."
 Her reply: "People in love are crazy."
 They tell one another they still love each other, but "it's not enough," she says.
-After some more conversation as he walks her toward the university entrance, she asks, "If we were not married, would you marry me again?"
+After some more conversation as he walks her toward the university entrance, she asks "If we were not married, would you marry me again?"
 The look on his face and lack of an affirmative answer says it all.